Magellan expedition: Background

 Christopher Columbus's voyages to the West (1492–1504) had the goal of reaching the Indies and establishing direct commercial relations between Spain and the Asian kingdoms.
 The Spanish soon realized that the lands of the Americas were not a part of Asia, but another continent.
 The 1494 Treaty of Tordesillas reserved for Portugal the eastern routes that went around Africa, and Vasco da Gama and the Portuguese arrived in India in 1498.
 Given the economic importance of the spice trade, Spain urgently needed to find a new commercial route to Asia.
 After the Junta de Toro conference of 1505, the Spanish Crown commissioned expeditions to discover a route to the west.
 Spanish explorer Vasco Núñez de Balboa reached the Pacific Ocean in 1513 after crossing the Isthmus of Panama, and Juan Díaz de Solís died in Río de la Plata in 1516 while exploring South America in the service of Spain.

 Ferdinand Magellan was a Portuguese sailor with previous military experience in India, Malacca, and Morocco.
-A friend, and possible cousin, with whom Magellan sailed, Francisco Serrão, was part of the first expedition to the Moluccas, leaving from Malacca in 1511.
-Serrão reached the Moluccas, going on to stay on the island of Ternate and take a wife.
+A friend, and possible cousin, with whom Magellan sailed, Fernando Romero, was part of the first expedition to the Moluccas, leaving from Malacca in 1511.
+Romero reached the Moluccas, going on to stay on the island of Ternate and take a wife.
 Serrão sent letters to Magellan from Ternate, extolling the beauty and richness of the Spice Islands.
 These letters likely motivated Magellan to plan an expedition to the islands and would later be presented to Spanish officials when Magellan sought their sponsorship.

 Historians speculate that, beginning in 1514, Magellan repeatedly petitioned King Manuel I of Portugal to fund an expedition to the Moluccas, though records are unclear.
 It is known that Manuel repeatedly denied Magellan's requests for a token increase to his pay, and that in late 1515 or early 1516, Manuel granted Magellan's request to be allowed to serve another master.
 Around this time, Magellan met the cosmographer Rui Faleiro, another Portuguese subject nursing resentment towards Manuel.
 The two men acted as partners in planning a voyage to the Moluccas which they would propose to the king of Spain.
 Magellan relocated to Seville, Spain in 1517, with Faleiro following two months later.